filbertlai/ENGG1340group56/README.md

 - **Setting password**

 (Users can set a password to protect their privacy by accessing the data with authentication since the financial position should not be easily disclosed to others)

-- **Customize style**

-(Users can customize the interface by choosing their favorable text color, background color, and font size)

 - **Preset the regular income and expenses**